-The Qwest CPO will be responsible for managing the Qwest Team Networx human resources.
+The Qwest CPO will be responsible for managing the Qwest Team's human resources.
 The Qwest CPO will be the central point of contact for expediting project/task staffing needs, particularly to meet new or surge staffing requirements.

-Ms. Roxane Rucker, the Qwest Networx Program Director, has the authority to commit Qwest and team member resources to ensure customer-responsive support for the Networx program.
-The CPO Director will provide rapid response to matters directly affecting the identification, hiring/assigning, or disciplinary action (if required) of CPO human resources during the life of the Networx program.
+the Qwest Networx Enterprise Program Director, has the authority to commit Qwest and team member resources to ensure customer-responsive support for the Networx program.
+He will provide rapid response to matters directly affecting the identification, hiring/assigning, or disciplinary action (if required) of CPO human resources during the life of the Networx program.